-- Now our group of cabinets has been added to the Library Browser, in the User Catalog category, with the name of Architectural Block.
+- Now your group of cabinets has been added to the Library Browser, in the User Catalog category, with the name of "Untitled"

-- As we did when we just added a single cabinet to the Library Browser, we will now right click on the name in the Library Browser and select Rename.
+- Right click on the name in the Library Browser and select Rename.

-One advantage to blocking a group of cabinets together and adding them to the Library Browser as we did above is that when we place one of these architectural blocks from the Library Browser, we can then explode it in the plan and make modifications to its individual objects.
+One advantage to blocking a group of cabinets together and adding them to the Library Browser is that when you place one of these architectural blocks from the Library Browser, you can then explode it in the plan and make modifications to its individual objects.

-If we want to ensure that all of these objects always stay grouped together, however, without allowing for them to be broken apart at a later time, we can to create a symbol out of them.
+If you want to ensure that all of these objects always stay grouped together, however, without allowing for them to be broken apart at a later time, you can to create a symbol out of them.

-Let's take a look at our last example of the hutch.
+Let's take a look at the last example of the hutch.